 The track includes several courses in the Computer Science Minor.
 Finishing the minor can better prepare you for jobs in telecommunications, information processing, and data retrieval, or put you on the road to a Master's in Computer Science.

 Minor in Information Science

 The track includes several courses for the Information Science Minor.
-Finishing the minor will prepare you for positions in data analytics and information processing in with an NLP bent.
+Finishing the minor will better prepare you for positions in data analytics and information processing with an NLP bent.

 Minor in Data Science